google/go-cloud/internal/website/content/tutorials/guestbook.md

 [GitHub SSH]: https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

-### Provision resources with Terraform
+### Provision resources

-You can now use [Terraform][], a tool for initializing cloud resources, to set up your project.
+You can now use Terraform to set up your project.
 This will create an EC2 instance you can SSH to and run your binary.